floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_dls.md

 order: 100
 layout: docs
 edition: enterprise
-description: Use Document- and Field-Level Security to implement fine grained access control to documents and fields in your Elasticsearch cluster.
+description: Use Document- and Field-Level Security to implement fine grained access control to documents and fields in your OpenSearch/Elasticsearch cluster.
 resources:
   - "search-guard-presentations#dls-fls|Document- and Field-level security (presentation)"
   - https://search-guard.com/document-field-level-security-search-guard/|Document- and field-level security with Search Guard (blog post)